Form your Ph.D. Supervisory Committee as soon as you have a thesis area so that you may begin working towards your general exam.

 Administrative Guide: Establish your Ph.D.
 Supervisory Committee

-- Write out a list of Committee members, indicating: 1) the chair; 2) the Graduate School Representative (GSR); 3) the other members; 4) the home department of each member; 5) that this is a Supervisory Committee (as opposed to a reading committee); and 6) the date for your General exam.
+- Write out a list of Committee members, indicating: 1) the chair; 2) the Graduate School Representative (GSR); 3) the other members; 4) the home department of each member; 5) that this is a Supervisory Committee (as opposed to a reading committee); and 6) which degree: Doctor of Philosophy (Statistics) or Doctor of Philosophy (Statistics: Statistical Genetics) or (Doctor of Philosophy (Statistics: Advanced Data Science).
 Email this list to Ellen, who will notify the Graduate School.
 This should generate a confirmatory appointment email.

 - If after a week you have not received a confirmatory email from the Graduate School listing your committee members, notify Ellen who will check with the Graduate School.